Frequently Asked Questions

 Senior developers, however, present a different profile entirely.
 They work on the most complex problems: designing distributed systems, debugging performance bottlenecks, making architectural trade-offs, and navigating decades of accumulated technical debt.
 For them, AI often feels like a blunt instrument when precision is required.

 Beyond seniority levels, tenure also shapes AI adoption patterns.
-Faros AI found that less tenured engineers (those newer to the company, regardless of seniority) are more likely to lean on AI tools to navigate unfamiliar codebases and accelerate early contributions.
+Faros found that less tenured engineers (those newer to the company, regardless of seniority) are more likely to lean on AI tools to navigate unfamiliar codebases and accelerate early contributions.

-Faros AI’s findings published in July 2025 also reveal that most AI usage remains surface-level across all levels of developers—with most developers using only autocomplete features—while advanced capabilities like chat, context-aware review, or agentic task execution remain largely untapped.
+Faros’s findings published in July 2025 also reveal that most AI usage remains surface-level across all levels of developers—with most developers using only autocomplete features—while advanced capabilities like chat, context-aware review, or agentic task execution remain largely untapped.

 {{ai-paradox}}